Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

-In Fig.~\ref{fig:eg}, we show examples of various behaviors in our NDW model~\eqref{eq:NBC_DW}.
-We color opinions according to their final opinion clusters.
-In each simulation, we initialize a network to be a $G(N,p)$ Erd\H{o}s--R\'{e}nyi (ER) graph with $N = 100$ nodes and an independent, homogeneous probability $p = 0.3$ of an edge between each pair of nodes.
-We initialize the node opinions uniformly at random in the interval $[0,1]$.
-In each discrete time, we repeat a three-step process on $f = nN$ distinct edges (as before, we take $f = \lceil nN \rceil$ if $nN$ is not an integer), which we choose uniformly at random without replacement.
+In Fig.~\ref{fig:eg}, we show examples of various behaviors in the NDW model~\eqref{eq:NBC_DW} {with homophilic rewiring}.
+We color {the node} opinions according to their final opinion clusters.
+In each simulation, {the initial network is} a $G(N,p)$ Erd\H{o}s--R\'{e}nyi (ER) graph with $N = 100$ nodes and an independent, homogeneous probability $p = 0.3$ of an edge between each pair of nodes.
+We initialize the node opinions to uniformly random values in the interval $[0,1]$. {At} each discrete time, we repeat a three-step process for $f = nN$ distinct edges (as before, we take $f = \lceil nN \rceil$ if $nN$ is not an integer), which we choose uniformly at random without replacement.
 For each selected edge, we update the opinions of the incident nodes according to the opinion-update rule \eqref{eq:NBC_DW}.
 If the edge is discordant, we rewire it using one of the strategies in Section~\ref{sec: rewiring_opinions}.
 (In Fig.~\ref{fig:eg}, we use the homophilic rewiring strategy~\eqref{eq:opn_rewiring}.)
 We end a simulation either when it satisfies a stopping criterion or after $t_{\text{max}} = 2000$ time steps (whichever occurs first).
 Our stopping criterion is that no node changes its opinion by more than $10^{-3}$ in any time step for 200 consecutive time steps.